samuelmukoti/Kokoro-FastAPI/README.md

         #   * Switch to stable branch if any issues *
         git checkout v0.0.5post1-stable

+        # Choose one of:
-        cd docker/gpu # OR
+        cd docker/gpu    # For NVIDIA GPU
-        # cd docker/cpu # Run this or the above
+        cd docker/cpu    # For CPU only
+        cd docker/apple  # For Apple Silicon (M1/M2/M3)

         docker compose up --build
         ```